-To monitor Facebook pages, the “like” or “follow” button is the go-to strategy.
+To monitor someone’s Facebook page, we know to opt for the “like” or “follow” button is the go-to strategy.
 You’re telling Facebook you’re interested in that page’s content and want it to appear on your News Feed.

 But “liking” or “following” a Facebook page doesn’t ensure you’ll see all their content, or even half of it: fans typically see only 16% of posts from “liked” pages on their News Feed.

-Also, when you “like” a page, it appears on your Facebook profile as one of your “liked” pages.
+When you “like” a page, it also appears on your Facebook profile as one of your “liked” pages.
 But what if you don’t want the world knowing you’ve liked the page?
 Maybe there’s a company, political group or celebrity you want on your feed, but without sacrificing your privacy.

-Visualping allows users to monitor Facebook pages by tracking any visual changes to the profile – posts, followers, photos and engagements, for example.
+Visualping allows you to monitor Facebook pages by tracking any visual changes to the profile – new posts, followers, photos and engagements, for example.
 You can monitor both private Facebook pages who’ve approved your friend request, and public profiles.

-The Access Site link, at the bottom of the alert, takes you to the monitored page, so you can promptly view the changes within Facebook.
+Upon receiving a change alert, the Access Site link, at the bottom of the alert, takes you to the monitored page so you can promptly view the changes within Facebook.

 The View Changes link takes you to your user dashboard, where you can view all your monitors and they’re highlighted changes over time.

-But Visualping is used for many website monitoring needs.
-Visualping is used as a price tracker to track price changes.
-It’s also used to send an in stock alert when products return to stock.
+Personal Use Cases.
+Beyond monitoring Facebook profiles for changes, Visualping is used for many website monitoring needs.
+You can use it to monitor Instagram profiles, as well as a price tracker to track price changes.
+Visualping sends in stock alerts when products return to stock.
 The onset of 2021 saw over 80,000 people in the US using Visualping to track nearby available Covid-19 vaccine slots for themselves and loved ones.

+But as well as a consumer service, Visualping is used for enterprise purposes.
 Businesses use Visualping as a top competitive intelligence tool.
-To learn more about how Visualping can leveraged for competitive monitoring, check out our blog post What is competitive intelligence?
+To learn more about how Visualping can be leveraged for competitive monitoring, check out our blog post What is competitive intelligence?
 Businesses also use Visualping as a regulatory intelligence and compliance tool, to help companies monitor regulatory changes.